 - You and your physician may also set a pain control goal, such as having no pain worse than a 2 on the 0 to 10 scale.

-Tell the physician or nurses about any pain that won't go away.
+Tell the doctor or nurses about any pain that won't go away.

 - Pain can be a sign of a problem with your operation.